mariarithanascimento/mariarithanascimento/README.md

 </a>

 ### Glad to see you here!
 Hi, my name is Maria!
-I am a technology and security enthusiast, dedicated to protecting both individuals and organizations.
+I am a software engineer and AI enthusiast, passionate about developing innovative solutions to improve lives and empower organizations.
 I hold a degree in Information Systems and a technical certification in Computer Networks.
 Currently, I am pursuing an MBA in Software Engineering at USP.
-With 5 years of experience in application support and computer networks, I have built a solid foundation to tackle complex challenges in the cybersecurity field.
-I am driven by a constant pursuit of knowledge and effective solutions, always focused on improving my skills.
-My goal is to leverage my expertise and passion for technology to help create a safer and more secure digital environment.
+With 5 years of experience in application support and computer networks, I have built a solid foundation for tackling complex software and AI challenges.
+Driven by a relentless pursuit of knowledge and excellence, I focus on enhancing my skills and staying at the forefront of technology.
+My goal is to leverage my expertise and passion to create intelligent systems that transform the digital landscape and drive meaningful impact.

 <br/>

 ## About me  💭
 <table><tr><td valign="top" width="50%">

-- 🌱 I’m currently learning penetration testing techniques and tools like Metasploit, Burp Suite, Nmap and Splunk
+- 🌱 I’m currently learning AI, Deep Learning and Machine Learning.

-- ❓ Ask me about anything related to network exploitation, vulnerability scanning, and penetration testing techniques.
+- ❓ Ask me about anything related to neural networks (ML) and AI.

 - ⚡ Fun fact: I love watching movies, reading and writing.